greeshmav11/DSW-Project/README.md

   - The `url` values were too varied and detailed for effective modeling (high cardinality).
   - Inspection of the URLs, to derive a meaningful feature such as `media_type` was a challenge.

+* **Combining Different Types of Data**
+One of the biggest challenges we faced was figuring out how to bring together two very different kinds of information: the text from Reddit post titles and selftexts, and the categorical details like subreddit, flair, whether the post is a self-post, or marked as NSFW.
+Most existing methods usually handle just one type of data, so we had to create a custom process and design a model that could work smoothly with both at the same time.
+* **Input Shape Mismatch & Preprocessing Errors**
+We faced errors like “inconsistent number of samples” or “setting an array element with a sequence” when trying to combine text data with categorical features.
+It showed that making all inputs the same shape and format (through padding, encoding, and reshaping) was tricky but necessary.
+* **Hyperparameter Tuning with Custom Models**
+Using GridSearchCV with a Keras-based model wrapped via KerasClassifier introduced further complexity, especially in passing model parameters like dropout_rate and avoiding invalid parameter errors.
+This tuning is straightforward for classic ML models but more error-prone with deep learning.
+* **Model Architecture vs. Hyperparameters**
+We adjusted things like batch size, epochs, and dropout rate using GridSearch, but choosing the best model structure, like how many layers or neurons to use, wasn’t included.
+That part needs to be tested manually, and it takes a lot of time and resources.
+This is a common challenge in deep learning: tuning architecture is harder and often not covered in basic automatic searches.
+* **Performance & Modest Accuracy**
+Even after combining text and other features, the final accuracy stayed low, around 32% with all features, and 57% using only the non-text ones.
+This shows how hard it is to predict social media popularity.
+Other research also finds that it's tricky because popularity depends on many random or hidden factors that models can’t easily capture.

 ---